Sarah Dillard, founder

 Lyla Bhalla-Ladd, a rising junior at National Cathedral School, and William Ahn, a rising senior at Churchill, will be working as business development interns.

-Naazneen Gill, a graduate of National Cathedral School who will be attending Lehigh University in the fall, and Karenna Nambiar, a graduate of Churchill who will be attending High Point University in the fall, will be working as marketing interns.
+Naazneen Gill, a graduate of National Cathedral School who will be attending Bucknell University in the fall, and Karenna Nambiar, a graduate of Churchill who will be attending High Point University in the fall, will be working as marketing interns.

 Leila Wass, a graduate of National Cathedral School who will be attending Harvard University in the fall, will be working to build community amongst current and alumni fellows.